Logo

 Honeyguide Stamp

 These experiments demonstrated the Eurasian Jays' logical ability to plan for situations in which their future needs might change, a remarkable cognitive feat for both bird and biologist!
-During these times of economic crisis, European leaders might have something to learn from some of their smallest -- and wisest -- constituents.

 Add to Favorites